44th Missouri Infantry Regiment (Union): Spring Hill and Franklin

-The holocaust at Franklin cost Hood's army 6,252 casualties, including about 1,750 killed.
+The defeat at Franklin cost Hood's army 6,252 casualties, including about 1,750 killed.
 Union casualties numbered 2,326, mostly due to Wagner's blunder.
 Second Lieutenants Benjamin Kirgan of F Company and Samuel Warner of K Company were killed in action at Franklin.
 First Lieutenant James Dunlap of E Company was mortally wounded and died 11 December 1864.
 One source listed the 44th Missouri's losses as 67 killed, 43 wounded, and 39 captured, for a total of 149 casualties at Franklin.
 The Official Army Register of the Volunteer Force of the United States Army listed the regiment's losses at Franklin as eight killed, 23 wounded, and 111 missing.